New Student Information

 • Any medications or other conditions that preclude further immunizations

-3. Notify immediately Tarin Almanzar, our Dean of Admissions & Financial Aid at [email protected].
-She will review your finances and the refund rates as they apply to you.
+• Immediately notify Tarin Almanzar, Dean of Admissions and Financial Aid.
+She will review your finances and the refund rates as they apply to you

-5. If you are covered by the Columbia Plan, contact the insurance office at 212-854-7210 to complete the process to ensure full coverage.
+• If you are covered by the Columbia Health Insurance Plan, contact the insurance office at 212-854-7210 to complete the process to ensure full coverage while on leave.
 If you have waived Columbia insurance, you must contact your own insurance provider for details on coverage.

-6. Columbia University will send you an official notification that your withdrawal has been processed and will inform you whether or not you will be receiving a refund.
+Columbia University will send you an official notification that your leave has been processed and will inform you whether or not you will be receiving a refund.

 Academic Standing